latipun7/dotfiles/README.md

 - Support both normal linux or WSL.
 - _Windows dotfiles coming soon_.

+**Important**: You need [nerd font][nerd-fonts] in your terminal.
+Install the font of your choosing and use that font in your terminal.

 ## Installation

-- Clone this repo and run `install.sh` if you are on Linux.
+- If you are on Linux, run this command:

   ```bash
   git clone --recurse-submodules -j 8 https://github.com/latipun7/dotfiles.git ~/.dotfiles && ~/.dotfiles/install.sh
   ```

+  It clone this repo and then execute the install script for linux.

   **Tip**: If script won't run after cloning it, see the permission.
 Make sure it has execution permission for user, otherwise run `chmod u+x ~/.dotfiles/install.sh`

 - Exit current terminal session: `exit`, then start new terminal session.
-- Run `nvm install node` and then `bootstrap`.
+- Run `nvm install node && nvm use node` and then `bootstrap`.
-- `exit` and start new terminal session.
 - Now this configuration already installed in your machine.

 ## Resources